threefoldtech/acme2cert-exp/README.md

 ## Running the development server

-Server is configured by `acme_srv.conf` configuration file in the [acme](/acme) directory, before starting, check current example files at [config](/config) directory, you can copy any of them:
+Server is configured by `acme_srv.cfg` configuration file in the [acme](/acme) directory, before starting, check current example files at [config](/config) directory, you can copy any of them:

 ```bash
 cp config/acme_srv.zerossl.cfg acme/acme_srv.cfg